 The Northwest Railway Museum is open 7 days a week year 'round (closed Thanksgiving, Christmas Day, and New Year's Day; there is limited access during Day Out With Thomas and Santa Train events).
-The Museum consists of several locations, our 1890 Snoqualmie Depot, the Centennial Trail Exhibit, and Railway History Center.
+The Museum consists of several locations, our 1890 Snoqualmie Depot, Railway History Center and the Centennial Trail Exhibit.
 There is no admission charge to visit the Snoqualmie Depot; hours are 10 am to 5 pm.
+The Railway History Center is open Thursdays through Sundays, April through October, 11am to 4pm.
 The Centennial Trail Exhibit is on a public walkway, is free, and never closes.
-The Railway History Center is available by train; please check our Regular Trains section for current times.
-Regular Trains also depart from the North Bend Depot.
+Regular Trains depart weekends, April to October from both the Snoqualmie and North Bend Depots and the Railway History Center, while Memorial Day Weekend through Labor Day Regular Trains also depart from the PSE Museum.

 Click on Getting Here to find out how to get to the Museum.
 To learn about the Snoqualmie Depot, click on Historic Depot.
 To learn about schedules, fares, and departure points for the Museum's Interpretive Railway, the Snoqualmie Valley Railroad, click on Ride the Train.
 Click on Santa Train to discover why every year thousands of people travel to North Bend just after Thanksgiving.
 Click on School Train to see what over 1,700 public, private, and home school children did last year.
 And if you are planning to visit the Museum, click on More To Do to see other places and events you can visit while in the Upper Snoqualmie Valley.

 If you want learn more about the Northwest Railway Museum, continue with your virtual visit by clicking Learn More.